VMware Cloud: Introduction to HCX

 - Replacement - Similar to the Data Center Replacement case, but specific to replacing a DR site.

-HCX requires that a number of appliances be installed; both within the SDDC and within the enterprise environment.
+HCX requires that several appliances be installed within the SDDC and the enterprise environment.
 These appliances are always deployed in pairs, with one component on the enterprise side and a twin within the SDDC.
-Installation is driven from the enterprise environment and results in appliances being deployed both within the enterprise and the cloud.
+Installation is driven from the enterprise environment and results in appliances being deployed within the enterprise and the cloud.

 HCX uses the following appliances:

 - WAN Interconnect Appliance (IX) - This component facilitates workload replication and migration.
-The appliance will establish its own dedicated IPSec tunnels for communication to its peer within the SDDC.
+The appliance will establish its dedicated IPSec tunnels for communication with its peer within the SDDC.

 - WAN Optimization Appliance (WAN-Opt) - This component provides WAN optimization and data de-duplication for the WAN Interconnect Appliance.
-It communicates exclusively with the WAN Interconnect Appliance via private IP (uses addresses from IPv4 range reserved for carrier grade NAT).
+It communicates exclusively with the WAN Interconnect Appliance via private IP (uses addresses from the IPv4 range reserved for carrier-grade NAT).

-- Network Extension (L2C) - This component provides Layer-2 network extension for the purposes of “extending” networks between vSphere environments.
-It will establish its own dedicated IPSec tunnels for communication to its peer within the SDDC.
+- Network Extension (L2C) - This component provides Layer-2 network extension for “extending” networks between vSphere environments.
+It will establish its dedicated IPSec tunnels for communication with its peer within the SDDC.

-- Proxy Host - This is a fake ESXi host which is deployed silently by the WAN Interconnect appliance.
-This host is used to as the target for vMotion/migrations and is used to “trick” vCenter into thinking the migration target host is local.
+- Proxy Host - This is a 'fake' ESXi host deployed silently by the WAN Interconnect appliance.
+This host is used as the target for vMotion/migrations and is used to “trick” vCenter into thinking the migration target host is local.
 This host will be visible in the inventory of vCenter.

 Multi-Site Service Mesh

-The Multi-Site Service Mesh feature represents a major change to how HCX is deployed and managed.
-In the previous model, HCX used an appliance-based view of the world where appliances were deployed based on the HCX function which was needed.
-In the new model, HCX takes a service-based view where the user picks the services they need and HCX deploys the appliances required to deliver those services.
+The Multi-Site Service Mesh feature significantly changes how HCX is deployed and managed.
+In the previous model, HCX used an appliance-based view of the world where appliances were deployed based on the needed HCX function.
+In the new model, HCX takes a service-based view where the user picks the needed services, and HCX deploys the appliances required to deliver those services.

-All planned new functionality with HCX will be based on Multi-Site Service Mesh, so it is the recommended deployment mechanism for all new installations.
-If you are a current user of HCX and wish to utilize the service mesh, then you may upgrade your deployment to utilize Multi-Site Service Mesh.
-Note that you must not have any migrations in progress or networks extended in order to upgrade to Multi-Site Service Mesh.
+All planned new functionality with HCX will be based on Multi-Site Service Mesh, the recommended deployment mechanism for all new installations.
+If you are a current user of HCX and wish to utilize the service mesh, then you may upgrade your deployment to use the Multi-Site Service Mesh.
+Note that you must not have any migrations in progress or networks extended to upgrade to Multi-Site Service Mesh.

 An Overview of HCX Migration